Ovog/Google-Data-Analytics-Capstone-Cyclists-Case-Study/README.md

 ### Data Organization

 There are 12 files with a naming convention of YYYYMM-divvy-tripdata, identifying the year and month the data was taken.
-Each file contains 13 columns which are:
+Each file contains 13 columns, which are:

--ride_id the id of each member.
+-ride_id: the ID of each member.

--rideable_type the kind of bycicle the member used for that trip.
+-rideable_type: the kind of bicycle the member used for that trip.

--started_at the time and date the member started their ride.
+-started_at: the time and date the member started their ride.

--ended_at the time and date the member ended their ride.
+-ended_at: the time and date the member ended their ride.

--start_station_name the name of the station where the member took off from.
+-start_station_name: the name of the station where the member took off from.

--start_station_id the id of the station the member took off from.
+-start_station_id: the ID of the station the member took off from.

--end_station_name the name of the station where the member finished their trip.
+-end_station_name: the name of the station where the member finished their trip.

--end_station_id the id of the station where the member finished their trip.
+-end_station_id: the ID of the station where the member finished their trip.

--start_lat the latitude of the of the starting station.
+-start_lat: the latitude of the starting station.

--start_lng the longitude of the starting station.
+-start_lng: the longitude of the starting station.

--end_lat the latitude of the ending station.
+-end_lat: the latitude of the ending station.

--end_lng the longitude of the ending station.
+-end_lng: the longitude of the ending station.

--member_casual the kind of bike the member used on their trip.
+-member_casual: the kind of bike the member used on their trip.

 ## Process